First Corinthians 9:19

 anyone ever talks down to you, or puts on airs with some kind of attitude of

-superiority, then you will know that they are a long way from understanding this
+superiority, then you will know that they are a long way from understanding

-other people about Christ, maybe you should ask yourself if you have learned to
+to other people about Christ, maybe you should ask yourself if you have learned

-be all things to all men.
+to be all things to all men.

 In First Corinthians